ubffm/deromanize/README.rst

      - infrequent: 10

 The other shortcut is that ``base`` is actually a special key name.
-If it is defined, all other character groups will inherit default from it as a prototype character group which you can selectively override and extend with other character groups to build all the groups you need.
+If it is defined, all other character groups will inherit the default character set from it as a prototype which you can selectively override and extend with other character groups to build all the groups you need.

 Therefore: